6 Brilliant Intermittent Fasting Muscle Gain Hacks

 In the same way, exercise also promotes autophagy.

-Therefore, you can maximize the health benefits of intermittent fasting by exercising in a fasted state.
-And these range from cancer prevention and improved insulin sensitivity to an overall increase in life expectancy.
+Therefore, you can maximize the health benefits of intermittent fasting by exercising in a fasted state—these range from cancer prevention and improved insulin sensitivity to an overall increase in life expectancy.

-Last but not least, fasted training helps you maximize growth hormone release.
+Last but not least, fast training helps you maximize growth hormone release.
 As a result, you gain muscle much more effectively.

 2. Elevate Growth Hormone